 BONUS!
 Need help with meal planning?
 Click here for my free Meal Planning Printables Bundle.
 There are weekly and monthly meal planning printables as well as recipe cards designed to help you get your favorite recipes organized and ready to use.

-Have you ever seen a title of a recipe like “One pot Chicken Cassoulet,” and gotten all excited because you thought, “There!
+and gotten all excited because you thought, “There!
 Something I can make in one pot after work!”
-Only to be deflated when you read the recipe because you find out you have to brown the chicken, cook the veggies separately, marinate something ahead of time and the pop everything under the broiler at the end.
-I don’t know what they are thinking when they say one pot meal, but I really want everything in one pot!
+Only to be deflated when you read the recipe because you find out you have to brown the chicken, cook the veggies separately, marinate something ahead of time and then pop everything under the broiler at the end.
+I don’t know what they are thinking when they say one-pot meal, but I really want everything in one pot!

 If you’ve read my “Conquering the what’s for dinner blues” post, you know I like to have a stash of “go to” meals for every night of the week.
 I hate having to figure out what to make when I’m tired and hungry and don’t feel like slaving over a hot stove.
 (Boy, I make it sound dramatic in my kitchen don’t I!)
 So, if you’re like me and dread the what’s for dinner question and want to stop getting “caught short” then check out that post.

 In the meantime, these one-pot recipes fit great into my “Frozen Skillet, Thursdays” that I talk about there.
 They’re called “Frozen Skillet” because most of the ingredients come out of the freezer so you can always have them on hand.
 How convenient is that?!

 If you’re trying to eat a little bit healthier (like eating more veggies) and for a little less money, then these recipes will definitely fit the bill.
 The star of these recipes is, drum roll please…frozen veggies.